 Costly equipment failures of process controllers, PLCs, adjustable speed drives, motion control systems, motors, pumps, robots, and other devices and machinery are frequently caused by the poor quality of the power coming into the plant.
 The problem may lie with the incoming power transmission lines or with loads added in the plant or nearby buildings from equipment like variable frequency drives, HVAC systems, LED lighting, new machines, aging equipment, networking devices, and other non-linear loads.

 The Power Guard Snapshot Analysis is interoperable to a wide range of power monitors and power analyzers.
-If you have a power monitor installed, simply send us the data.
-If you're not sure how to access the device, or if you need a device for testing, we're happy to help.
+If you have monitors installed, simply send us the data.

-Denison takes all precautions to ensure your data is secure.
-You will be provided with a secure link to our server that only you and our engineering team have access to.
+Denison takes all precautions to insure your data is secure.
+You will be provided with a link to a folder on our secure server that only you and our engineering team will have access to.